shanto869/rapid-selling/README.md

 ### List of features and functionality that I have Used in my projects:

 * The website has a home and blog page
-* Has also two private page - Add Service and My Review page
+* Has also private page - Dashboard
 * A Login and Registation page - where user can login and registation of this website
-* And there is a Service detail page.
-It has two sections - 'Service' section and 'Review' section
+* And there is a Product detail page. where buyer can booking products
 * CRUD Operation is implement of this website